ec-builds/enterprise-homelab/projects/infrastructure-monitoring/README.md

 > **Uptime Kuma** = Availability
 > **Prometheus / SNMP** = Metrics
-> **Loki / Syslog** = Events & Logs
+> **rsyslog / Alloy / Loki** = Events & Logs
 > **Grafana** = Visualization & Correlation

 The environment began with Uptime Kuma for basic availability monitoring and has expanded into a Prometheus- and Grafana-based observability stack.
 Metrics collection for Linux hosts, containers, endpoints, and network devices is operational.
-Centralized logging, expanded alerting, and cloud monitoring remain part of the planned architecture.
+Centralized syslog collection is operational, while expanded centralized logging, alerting, and cloud monitoring remain part of the planned architecture.